Brookville, New York

 Brookville is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 3,465 at the time of the 2010 census.
-It is considered part of the greater Glen Cove area, which is anchored by the City of Glen Cove.
+The population was 2,939 at the time of the 2020 census.

 History

 The geographic Village of Brookville was formed in two stages.
-When the village was incorporated in 1931, it consisted of a long, narrow tract of land that was centered along Cedar Swamp Road (Route 107).
+When the village was incorporated in 1931, it consisted of a long, narrow tract of land that was centered along Cedar Swamp Road (NY 107).
 In the 1950s, the northern portion of the unincorporated area then known as Wheatley Hills was annexed and incorporated into the village, approximately doubling the village's area to its present 2650 acre.

-When the town of Oyster Bay purchased what is now Brookville from the Matinecocks in the mid-17th century, the area was known as Suco's Wigwam.
+When the Town of Oyster Bay purchased what is now Brookville from the Matinecocks in the mid-17th century, the area was known as Suco's Wigwam.
 Most pioneers were English, many of them Quakers.
 They were soon joined by Dutch settlers from western Long Island, who called the surrounding area Wolver Hollow, apparently because wolves gathered at spring-fed Shoo Brook to drink.
 For most of the 19th century, the village was called Tappentown after a prominent family.
 Brookville became the preferred name after the Civil War and was used on 1873 maps.

-Brookville's two centuries as a farm and woodland backwater changed quickly in the early 20th century as wealthy New Yorkers built lavish mansions.
+Brookville's two centuries as a farm and woodland backwater changed quickly in the early 20th century as wealthy New Yorkers built lavish mansions in the area.
 By the mid-1920s, there were 22 estates, part of the emergence of Nassau's North Shore Gold Coast.
 One was Broadhollow, the 108 acre spread of attorney-banker-diplomat Winthrop W. Aldrich, which had a 40-room manor house.
-The second owner of Broadhollow was Alfred Gwynne Vanderbilt Jr., who was owner of the Belmont and Pimlico racetracks.
+The second owner of Broadhollow was Alfred Gwynne Vanderbilt Jr., who at one point was president of the Belmont and Pimlico racetracks.
 Marjorie Merriweather Post, daughter of cereal creator Charles William Post, and her husband Edward Francis Hutton, the famous financier, built a lavish 70-room mansion on 178 acres called Hillwood.